-Three and Six Months Ended June 30, 2021, Compared to Three and Six Months Ended June 30, 2020.
+Three and Nine Months Ended September 30, 2021, Compared to Three and Nine Months Ended September 30, 2020.

 As of June 23, 2020, we increased our ownership interest in Micronet to over 50% and started to consolidate Micronet's operations into our financial statements up until May 9, 2021 when our ownership in Micronet was diluted to less than 50%.
-In addition, on July 1, 2020, we completed a merger transaction for the acquisition (the "Acquisition") of GFH Intermediate Holdings Ltd. ("GFHI") As a result of the Acquisition, we are consolidating the financial results of GFHI as of the date the Acquisition was completed and for the period thereafter.
-Beginning December 2020, we launched our insurance platform operated by GFHI for the Chinese market and have been generating revenues in GFHI in this segment of operations.
-During the first quarter of 2021, as described above, we entered into a certain transaction with Guang Xi Zhong Tong, Beijing Fucheng Lianbao Technology Co., Ltd. and completed the acquisition of Magpie Securities Ltd. which operates in the field of securities trading platforms.
+In addition, on July 1, 2020, we completed a merger transaction for the Acquisition of GFHI.
+We are consolidating the financial results of GFHI as of the date the Acquisition and for the period thereafter.
+Beginning December 2020, we launched our insurance platform operated by GFHI for the Chinese market and have been generating revenues in GFHI in this segment of our operations.
+During the first quarter of 2021, as described above, we entered into a certain transaction with Guang Xi Zhong Tong, Beijing Fucheng Lianbao Technology Co., Ltd. and completed the acquisition of Magpie, which operates in the field of securities trading platforms.
 As a result of these transactions, we have started to consolidate the financial results of these companies and business lines into our business.
+On July 1, 2021, we entered into a VIE transaction with All Weather and started to consolidate the financial results and business lines of All Weather into our business once the transaction was consummated.